yannh/homepage/content/posts/lambda-execution-model.md

 ---

-The [introduction of Lambda@Edge](https://aws.amazon.com/about-aws/whats-new/2016/12/introducing-lambda-at-edge-in-preview-run-lambda-function-at-aws-edge-locations-closest-to-your-users/) in 2016/2017 was probably one of the most significant updates to AWS Cloudfront in the last decade.
+The [introduction of Lambda@Edge](https://aws.amazon.com/about-aws/whats-new/2016/12/introducing-lambda-at-edge-in-preview-run-lambda-function-at-aws-edge-locations-closest-to-your-users/) in 2016/2017 was probably the most significant update to AWS Cloudfront in the last decade.
 By enabling customers to run code directly in Cloudfront's Point-Of-Presences (POPs), AWS was at the forefront of [edge computing](https://en.wikipedia.org/wiki/Edge_computing), leveraging [countless](https://aws.amazon.com/blogs/networking-and-content-delivery/category/networking-content-delivery/lambdaedge/) use-cases, from simple header manipulation, to custom authentication workflows.

-Lambda@Edge relies on a [simple execution model](https://docs.aws.amazon.com/lambda/latest/dg/lambda-edge.html) that defines four different places to manipulate CloudFront request or response objects:
+Lambda@Edge relies on a [simple execution model](https://docs.aws.amazon.com/lambda/latest/dg/lambda-edge.html) that defines four different types of lambda functions that can manipulate CloudFront request or response objects:

 ![Lambda@Edge execution model](/assets/lambda-edge-simple.png)